 Permatex thread locking compound, blue,

 Roll of paper shop towels, or lint free rags,

-1 gal high quality antifreeze/coolant designed for aluminum engines
+1 gal high quality antifreeze/coolant designed for aluminum engines and radiators,

 1 gal distilled water,

 nitrile gloves to protect your hands from oil/antifreeze.